Simmotipo/pkgproxy/README.md

 # pkgproxy
 Utility to use Docker to download packages for a target OS, and (optionally) SCP them to a remote host that oes not have internet access.
+(Largely vibecoded lol)

 Usage: pkgproxy --target=<distro> [options] <package1> [package2 ...]